Winxpor/Winxpor.github.io/_pages/about.md

 As a data scientist, Dr. Yin is proficient in programming languages such as Python, and statistical software like R, STATA, Tableau, MS Excel as well as SQL.

+Students interested in innovation economics and management, science and technology innovation policy, and big data analysis of intellectual property are welcome to apply for master's and PhD programs!
+Applicants with programming experience will be given priority.

 Education Experiences